-In January 2010, we sold 5,400,000 shares of our Series C preferred stock.
+In January 2010, SL Green sold 5,400,000 shares of its Series C preferred stock.
 The net proceeds from this offering (approximately \$122.0 million) was used to repurchase unsecured debt and for other corporate purposes.
+SL Green contributed the net offering proceeds of approximately \$122.0 million to us in exchange for an equivalent number of operating partnership units of a corresponding class.

-In March 2010, we issued \$250.0 million principal amount of 7.75% senior unsecured notes, due 2020, at par.
+In March 2010, we, SL Green and ROP, as co-obligors, issued \$250.0 million principal amount of 7.75% senior unsecured notes, due 2020, at par.
 The net proceeds from the offering (approximately \$246.9 million) were used to repay certain of our existing indebtedness, make investments in additional properties, and for general corporate purposes.